Are you drawn to big machinery?

 What Does A Wind Turbine Technician Do?

-• Service other systems that are part of the turbine, which include wind field substations and the underground transmission systems
+- Service wind field substations and underground transmission systems

 How To Become A Wind Turbine Technician